HappyLuckYesterday/react-hooks-react-router-code-along/README.md

-Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of the favorite soils view with a URL.
+Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of the favorite soils view with a URL at `www.loveforsoils.com/favorites`.
 Enter **React Router**: a routing library for **React** that allows us to link to specific URLs and conditionally render components depending on which URL is displayed.

 React Router is a collection of navigational components and custom hooks that are implemented using declarative programming and [compose with][composition]